rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/azure.md

 ## RKE2 Cluster Set-up in Rancher

 :::note Important:
-This section is valid only for creating clusters with in-tree cloud provider.
+This section is valid only for creating clusters with the in-tree cloud provider.
 :::

 1. Choose "Azure" from the Cloud Provider drop-down in the Cluster Configuration section.

-2. * Supply the Cloud Provider Configuration.
-Note that Rancher will automatically create a new Network Security Group, Resource Group, Availability Set, Subnet, and Virtual Network.
-If you already have some or all of these created, you will need to specify them before creating the cluster.
+2. Supply the Cloud Provider Configuration.
+Note that Rancher automatically creates a new Network Security Group, Resource Group, Availability Set, Subnet, and Virtual Network.
+If you already have some or all of these created, you must specify them before creating the cluster.
-   * You can click on "Show Advanced" to see more of these automatically generated names and update them if necessary.
-Your Cloud Provider Configuration **must** match the fields in the Machine Pools section.
+   * Click **Show Advanced** to view or edit these automatically generated names.
+Your Cloud Provider Configuration **must** match the fields in the **Machine Pools** section.
 If you have multiple pools, they must all use the same Resource Group, Availability Set, Subnet, Virtual Network, and Network Security Group.
    * An example is provided below.
-You will modify it as needed.
+Modify it as needed.

    <details id="v2.6.0-cloud-provider-config-file">
      <summary>Example Cloud Provider Config</summary>